ramonVD/PadletChecker/README.md

 those in a cookie.
 Afterwards it just keeps comparing and updating the IDs in your cookies with those when you make the API call again, and tells you how many were added/removed.

+It also shows the message titles, dates and text that you got from the API.

 ### Setting it up

-Needs to set up an .env file with REACT_APP_PADLETID, REACT_APP_APIKEY and REACT_APP_PADLETURL.
+Needs to set up an .env file with REACT_APP_APIKEY and REACT_APP_PADLETURL.

 The api rules are here: https://padlet.readme.io/docs/post-object

-As it says there, after you get an API key you can find your padlet id executing

-curl -XGET -H 'App-Id: 4705250fa45571490b6e3b55fcd8b08d3377d654c985d7af794b08005c35b892' -H "Content-type: application/json" 'https://padlet.com/api/0.9/public_padlets?username=deepan'

-on the command line, using your own API key and username.

 REACT_APP_PADLETURL is simply the url of your Padlet.
 There is an .env.example file.